Configuring HTTPS settings

 To replace the certificate bundle with one from a certificate authority used by your organization

-- On the HTTPS Configuration page, click CA Certificates.
+- On the HTTPS Configuration page, click Upload in the CA Certificates row.

 The new certificate bundle is uploaded.